TrustResearcher: Automating Knowledge-Grounded and Transparent Research Ideation with Multi-Agent Collaboration: Introduction

+However, existing systems rarely achieve this balance, leaving automated research ideation bottlenecked by two fundamental gaps.
+First, the absence of multi-stage, granular grounding.
+Existing systems typically treat retrieval as a simple and monolithic stage (especially for some current benchmark~\cite{guo2024ideabench}), failing to maintain overall comprehension of ideas throughout the iterative reasoning process.
+This results in a trade-off where open-ended prompts trigger ungrounded hallucinations, while rigid constraints stifle the discovery of primitive and original ideas~\cite{baek2025researchagent,liu2024breadthdepth,radensky2025scideator}.
+Second, the opacity of agentic coordination.
+Current multi-agent workflows often function as black boxes, lacking the operational transparency and auditable execution logs necessary for researchers to inspect internal logic or verify reasoning trajectories \cite{yamada2025aiscientist}.
+Such limitations have been widely recognized as a core challenge for agentic research \cite{wei2025agenticscience}.

 To address these challenges, we introduce \autoresearcher, a multi-agent framework for knowledge-grounded and transparent research ideation.
-Our work advances research ideation along two dimensions: system-level design and component-level designs.
+Our work advances research ideation along two dimensions: system-level design and agent-level designs.

 At the system level, we propose a compact four-stage design that mirrors the real-world use of ideation tools, improving efficiency and maintaining methodological control.
-Specifically, it consists of \textbf{(A) Structured Knowledge Curation}: Anchors the process through topic decomposition, retrieval, and KG construction, organizing evidence into a structured and traceable context. \textbf{(B) Diversified Idea Generation}: Transforms the grounded context into diverse yet structured candidate hypotheses via planning, decomposition, and diverse generation strategies; \textbf{(C) Multi-stage Idea Selection}: Combines internal scoring with external similarity checks against the retrieved literature to filter redundant or weakly-supported candidates. \textbf{(D) Expert Panel Review \& Synthesis}: Integrates parallel peer-style reviews to consolidate selected ideas into a coherent proposal.
+Specifically, it consists of \textbf{(A) Structured Knowledge Curation}: Anchors the process through topic decomposition, retrieval, and KG construction, organizing evidence into a structured and traceable context; \textbf{(B) Diversified Idea Generation}: Transforms the grounded context into diverse yet structured idea candidates via planning, decomposition, and diverse idea generation strategies; \textbf{(C) Multi-stage Idea Selection}: Combines internal scoring with external similarity checks against the retrieved literature to filter redundant or weakly-supported candidates; \textbf{(D) Expert Panel Review \& Synthesis}: Integrates parallel peer-style reviews to consolidate selected ideas into a coherent proposal.
 By linking planning, idea generation, idea selection, and critique to curated structured evidence, \autoresearcher promotes hypotheses that are traceable to prior works and relevant background knowledge.

-At the component level, \autoresearcher incorporates mechanisms to handle LLM limitations, including hallucination, prompt sensitivity, and uneven domain coverage.
-At specific steps, it integrates knowledge grounding, iterative self-refinement, and optional human-in-the-loop supervision.
-The grounding module aligns the model’s reasoning with verified knowledge sources to ensure factual consistency, the refinement module enables multi-round critique and revision, and the supervision interface allows human experts to guide or validate the reasoning process when needed.
-Different from prior idea generators that function as black-box LLM pipelines, \autoresearcher is designed as an interactive and traceable system.
-Users can track intermediate hypotheses, critiques of candidate ideas, and engage with the system in real time.